Finding it hard to sell your product? You might've missed out on the most important step in marketing--using the value proposition canvas!

 This is about the description of your products or services.
 Here, we’re talking about the functioning characteristics of your brand.
 This is particularly vital for businesses that sell technology or software products and services.
 The feature aspect has to be clear and must be valuable to your target customers.

-This can be interpreted as customer gains.
-These talk about what your customer gets or achieves from your product.
-It’s important to make it clear which product or service features make your customers’ life easier or their tasks easier and why they should care about them.
+It’s important to make it clear which product or service features make your customers’ life easier or their tasks easier, and why they should care about them.

 Customers’ wants are purchasing drivers.
 You need to satisfy them to get your customers to buy your products.
-Once you do, you can break the barriers which stop them from checking out their carts.
+Once you do, you can eliminate barriers which stop them from checking out their carts.

 Some common examples of shopper’s wants are fast transactions, discounts, and even having brands support social causes they believe in.